Hohenzollern Castle rises above the surrounding countryside in southern Germany as one of the most spectacular of the many castles in the country.

 The original castle is thought to date from the 11th century, but nothing remains of this building.
 The current version of the castle mostly dates from the mid-19th century.

 Hohenzollern Castle is the ancestral seat of the Hohenzollern dynasty who ruled parts of Germany for many centuries and became German Emperors.
-It is still a private property owned by the Hohenzollern family.
+It is still a private property shared by various branches of the Hohenzollern family.

 The castle is located just off the B27 road just south of the town of Hechingen and not far from the A81 between Stuttgart and Singen.
-There are large car parks under the castle with shuttle buses and walkways up to the entrance.
+There are large car parks in the castle grounds with shuttle buses and walkways up to the entrance.

 It is thought to have first been built during the 11th century when the Hohenzollern dynasty started on its rise to prominence.